'B' (ii) was the Japanese seizure of the island of Borneo in the British and Dutch East Indies (16 December 1941/1 April 1942).

 The oil fields and military facilities of Borneo were therefore important objectives for the Japanese in 1941, and the island was also in itself a significant stepping stone in the planned route to Java.
 The Japanese strategy was to leapfrog down the coast, capturing airfields and ports from which they could cover the next stage of their advance.

-Japanese intelligence estimated that the British had 70,000 men and 320 aircraft in Malaya and 35,000 men and 60 aircraft in Burma on Malaya’s north-western flank abutting India, the Americans 42,000 men and 170 aircraft in the Philippines on the eastern flank of the planned offensive, and the Dutch 85,000 men and 300 aircraft in the East Indies that were the primary objective for their oil and abundant supplies of several strategic raw materials.
+Japanese intelligence estimated that the British had 70,000 men and 320 aircraft in Malaya and 35,000 men and 60 aircraft in Burma on Malaya’s north-western flank abutting India, the Americans 42,000 men and 170 aircraft in the Philippine islands group on the eastern flank of the planned offensive, and the Dutch 85,000 men and 300 aircraft in the East Indies that were the primary objective for their oil and abundant supplies of several strategic raw materials.
 However, the Japanese also reckoned that this overall strength of 232,000 men and 850 aircraft, supported by not insignificant naval forces, was of generally indifferent quality.
 The Japanese understood that many of the army formations were 'colonial' and thus poorly trained, equipped and motivated, the aircraft were obsolete, and the majority of the ships also of second-line quality.

 In this circumstance, therefore, the Japanese believed that 'B' (ii) against Borneo, 'H' (i) against Celebes, 'J' (ii) against Java, and 'L' (i) against south-eastern Sumatra, together with 'M' (i) against the Philippines, 'E' (i) against Malaya and 'B' (iii) against Burma, could be accomplished by comparatively small forces possessing the advantage of altogether higher quality and considerable combat experience at all levels.
-Thus the Japanese expansion to the south was to be undertaken by 11 army divisions and a number of army and naval special forces totalling 200,000 men, 700 army and 1,600 navy first-line aircraft supported by 1,500 army and 3,300 navy reserve aircraft, and naval forces which were superior in numbers as well as quality.
+Thus the Japanese expansion to the south was to be undertaken by 11 army divisions and a number of army and naval special forces totalling 200,000 men, 700 army and 1,600 navy first-line aircraft supported by 1,500 army and 3,300 navy reserve aircraft, and naval forces which were superior to those of the Allies in numbers as well as in quality.
 Moreover, the Japanese believed that so long as they retained the strategic initiative, they could use their greater maritime capability to ensure local superiority of force to ensure victories that were both complete and, just as importantly, swift so that men and equipment could them be switched to other areas if required.

 The Japanese tactics in this important campaign were at the same time aggressive and cautious.
 Once an objective (usually a port with an airfield in its vicinity) had been selected, the Japanese concentrated their land-based air power on attacking and destroying any Allied air units based on the airfield.
 With that preliminary task accomplished, a naval task force including at least one aircraft carrier, but almost always operating under the cover of land-based aircraft, landed sufficient army or navy troops to overwhelm the local Allied garrison and seize the airfield.
 Once this latter had been returned to operability, land-based aircraft were moved forward to this new base, and the whole process could then be repeated.